Optimal Space-Depth Trade-Off of CNOT Circuits in Quantum Logic Synthesis: Introduction

 Besides the depth, for $m=O(n^2/\log^2 n)$, our construction has size $O(n^2/\log n)$.
-It's easy to generalize technique in \cite{andren2007complexity, christofides2014asymptotic} to show that such $n$-qubit $m$-ancillae circuit must have size $\Omega(n^2/\log n)$.
-Thus our construction also meets the asymptotically optimal size.
+Techniques in \cite{andren2007complexity,christofides2014asymptotic} can be generalized to show that such $n$-qubit $m$-ancilla circuit must have size $\Omega(n^2/\log n)$.
+Thus our synthesis algorithm is also asymptotically optimal in circuit size.